progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--This shows your other branch.
 Because it contains work that isn’t merged in yet, trying to delete it with `git branch -d` will fail:-->

-Die Liste zeigt dir den anderen Branch.
+Die Liste zeigt Dir den anderen Branch.
 Er enthält Arbeit, die noch nicht gemergt wurde.
 Der Versuch, den Branch mit `git branch -d` zu löschen schlägt fehl:

 	$ git branch -d testing
 	error: The branch 'testing' is not an ancestor of your current HEAD.